-As of December 31, 2021, we had approximately \$9.6 billion of indebtedness.
-As of December 31, 2021, we had no outstanding loans under our assetbased revolving credit facility and the remaining availability was \$684.1 million, reflecting a borrowing base of \$777.6 million reduced by \$93.5 million of outstanding letters of credit.
-Our ability to borrow under our revolving credit facility depends, in part, on inventory, accounts receivable and other assets that fluctuate from time to time and may further depend on lenders' discretionary ability to impose reserves and availability blocks.
-We have entered into certain hedging agreements to reduce our exposure to variable rate debt.
+As of December 31, 2022, we had approximately \$9.6 billion of indebtedness.
+As of December 31, 2022, we had no outstanding loans under our assetbased revolving credit facility (Revolving Credit Facility) and the remaining availability was \$908.8 million, reflecting a borrowing base subject to maximum capacity of \$1,000.0 million reduced by \$91.2 million of outstanding letters of credit.
+Our ability to borrow under our Revolving Credit Facility depends, in part, on inventory, accounts receivable and other assets that fluctuate from time to time and may further depend on lenders' discretionary ability to impose reserves and availability blocks.
+In October 2022, we completed the refinancing of our Revolving Credit Facility which continues to provide borrowing capacity of up to \$1.0 billion, subject to certain limitations, but includes additional assets under the borrowing base not previously included and extends the maturity from April 2024 to September 2027.